cisagov/get.gov/pages/domains/domains_eligibility.md

 Domain requests from state legislatures and courts must be authorized by an agency’s CIO or someone in a role of significant, executive responsibility within the agency.

 ### Tribal governments
-Domain requests from federally recognized tribal governments must be authorized by the tribal leader the [Bureau of Indian Affairs](https://www.bia.gov/service/tribal-leaders-directory){.usa-link--external} recognizes.
+Domain requests from federally-recognized tribal governments must be authorized by the tribal leader the [Bureau of Indian Affairs](https://www.bia.gov/service/tribal-leaders-directory){.usa-link--external} recognizes.

 Domain requests from state-recognized tribal governments must be authorized by the tribal leader the individual state recognizes.